-The 1940 Census offers a trove of data available online – about 3.8 million images - for anyone looking for family history or curious about the past.
+The 1940 census, released Monday, makes a trove of data available online – about 3.8 million images — for anyone looking for family history or curious about the past.

 Many of these individuals survived the Great Depression and were part of the Greatest Generation, fighting or contributing to the effort during World War II and experiencing new technology, such as the television and microwave.